walterfreeman/ast101/final-projects.md

 however, if possible, submit a recording/MIDI/mp3 or invite me to a performance.
 Write a paragraph discussing how astronomy inspires the elements in your piece.

 * Perform the Samuel Barber setting of "Sure on This Shining Night" or another musical work inspired by astronomy.
-The Barber piece is originally for choir or solo voice and piano; if you choose this, I will arrange it for your instrument and piano if you like, if you don't have this skill yourself.
-If you are a pianist, you can learn the piano part and another student -- or me! -- will perform the other part.
-A recording is at https://www.youtube.com/watch?v=iGWpGE6abQg.
-Give me a lot of heads up if you want me to arrange it for you, since this takes time :) In your companion piece, talk about both Barber's interpretation of the poetry as well as your own; do you think the music captures the poet's intent?
+In your companion piece, talk about both the composer's interpretation of the poetry as well as your own; do you think the music captures the poet's intent?

 * Write a short work of fiction or a poem of moderate length incorporating something astronomical as a major element.
 Science fiction, historical fiction, or any other genre is fine.
 Also write a paragraph or two discussing the connection between your imagery to the technical aspects of astronomy -- what aspects of the astronomical world inspired the things in your story?